avast/rabbitmq-scala-client/README.md

     exchange = "myclient"

-    // should the consumer declare exchange he wants to send to? declare {
+    // should the producer declare exchange he wants to send to? declare {
       enabled = true // disabled by default